flutter/website/src/development/accessibility-and-localization/internationalization.md

 6. Now, run your app so that codegen takes place.
 You should see generated files in `${FLUTTER_PROJECT}/.dart_tool/flutter_gen/gen_l10n`.
+   Alternatively, you can also run `flutter gen-l10n` to generate the same files without running the app.

 7. Add the import statement on `app_localizations.dart` and `AppLocalizations.delegate`
    in your call to the constructor for `MaterialApp`.